-The associate degree in Criminal Justice Studies from Bryant & Stratton College provides students with a background to pursue career opportunities in numerous areas of the criminal justice field.
-Graduates of the Criminal Justice Studies associate degree program will be qualified to work in law enforcement, corrections, security, the juvenile justice system, and other areas.
+The associate degree in Criminal Justice Studies from Bryant & Stratton College provides students with the education they need to pursue career opportunities in numerous areas of the criminal justice and legal fields.
+Graduates of this associate degree program will be qualified to work in law enforcement, corrections, security, the juvenile justice system, and other areas.
+They can even pursue job opportunities in homeland security, forensics, criminology, legal work, and more.
 The Criminal Justice Studies associate degree program is designed to give graduates the opportunity to pursue these exciting positions at the local, state, and federal levels.

 Students of the Criminal Justice Studies associate degree program will gain knowledge of:

 - Skills-based applications designed to provide students with real-world skills in applications such as preparing investigative case notes, juvenile treatment plans, research services, and more.

 - Adapt and apply information technology knowledge, skills, and abilities to justice applications.